btheodorezhang/btheodorezhang.github.io/_pages/workshop.md

 This workshop is ideal for:
 - Researchers in **astroparticle physics, particle physics, and cosmic-ray propagation**
 - Graduate students and postdocs interested in **high-energy astrophysics**
-- Observers and theorists working on **supernova remnants, pulsar wind nebulae, microquasar and other Galactic sources**
+- Observers and theorists working on **Cosmic ray detection, supernova remnants, pulsar wind nebulae, microquasar and other Galactic sources**

 <!--
 **Maximum participants:** 50 (Registration required)